prezi/dashboard-controller/README.md

 ------------------
  - slave
   - Receives url from master and loads url in a browser.
-  - Compatible with OS X and Linux operating systems.
+  - Compatible with OS X and Linux operating systems with Google Chrome installed.
  - master
   - Receives JSON from the webserver and passes JSON to proper slave.
   - Compatible with OS X.